Smart system: Challenges

-A major challenge in smart systems technology is the integration of a multitude of diverse components, developed and produced in very different technologies and materials.
+The integration of various components manufactured using different kind of technologies and materials is a primary difficulty faced in smart systems technology.
 Focus is on the design and manufacturing of completely new marketable products and services for specialized applications (e.g., in medical technologies), and for mass market applications (e.g., in the automotive industries).

 In an industrial context, and when emphasizing the combination of components with the aim of merging their functional and technical abilities into an interoperable system, the term "smart systems integration" is used.
 This term reflects the industrial requirement and particular challenge of integrating different technologies, component sizes, and materials into one system.

 The systems approach calls for integrated design and manufacturing and has to bring together interdisciplinary technological approaches and solutions (converging technologies).
 Manufacturing companies as well as research institutes therefore face challenges in terms of specialized technological know-how, skilled labor, design tools, and equipment needed for the research, design and manufacturing of integrated smart systems.